 Y: Because of the essence of the concept.
 One gave us the essence and the other not.

-I: lets go to the congruent triangles concept, "two triangles, △ABC and △A′B′C′, are congruent if all the three side are equal" are you accepted it as a definition for congruent triangles.
+I: lets go to the congruent triangles concept, “two triangles, △ABC and △A’B’C’ are congruent if all the three side are equal” are you accepted it as a definition for congruent triangles.

 Y: Yes, I can accept it.

-I: What about "two triangles, △ABC and △A′B′C′, are congruent if two angeles and the inscribed sides are equal" as formal definition?
+I: What about “two triangles, △ABC and △A’B’C’ are congruent if two angles and the inscribed sides are equal” as formal definition?

-Y: No, I can't accept it as defintion.
+Y: No, I can't accept it as definition.

 I: Why?